HansKre/github-ui-booster/README.md

 # GitHub UI Booster

 A Chrome extension that enhances GitHub and GitHub Enterprise UI with powerful productivity features.
 Built with TypeScript, React, and Manifest v3.
+Add it to your Chrome by through the [Chrome web store](https://chromewebstore.google.com/detail/github-ui-booster/hipcgedmoamiahdjbdccjohllbikimoc)

 ## Features